 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

 Have you seen all the scary major dog food brand recalls?!
-There have been so many that it started to spook me out and pushed me to finally start changing to homemade dog food.
+There have been so many that it started to spook me out and pushed me to start changing to homemade dog food.
 The Instant Pot makes it so easy!
 Read on for an Instant Pot dog food recipe to make homemade dog food easily!

 Raw Food – Is It Right for Your Dog?